-In the aggregate, beneficial ownership of the shares of our common stock by management and affiliated parties represents approximately 53.3% of the outstanding shares of our common stock.
-After this offering, our directors, executive officers, holders of more than 5% of our outstanding common stock and their respective affiliates will beneficially own shares representing approximately \\\\% of our outstanding common stock, or \\\\% of our common stock if the underwriters exercise their option to purchase additional shares in full.
+In the aggregate, beneficial ownership of the shares of our common stock by our directors and executive officers and their respective affiliated parties represents approximately 44.7% of the outstanding shares of our common stock.
+After this offering, our directors and executive officers and their respective affiliates will beneficially own shares representing approximately 45.6% of our outstanding common stock, or 45.4% of our common stock if the underwriters exercise their option to purchase additional shares in full.
 As a result, these stockholders, if they act together, will be able to influence our management and affairs and all matters requiring stockholder approval, including the election of directors and approval of significant corporate transactions.
 This concentration of ownership may have the effect of delaying or preventing a change in control of our company and might affect the market price of our common stock.